 The Port Hope Police Service will continue to provide updates via their webpage and social media (Facebook and Twitter).**

 The key responsibility of the Port Hope Police Services Board (Board) is to ensure that the Municipality is supplied with adequate and effective police services.
 The Board is responsible for the hiring and evaluation of the Chief of the Port Hope Police Service (PHPS).
 The PHPS Chief oversees daily police operations.
-The Board works within the Ministry of Community Safety and Correctional Services guidelines; and in conjunction with the PHPS and OPP to provide civilian oversight and insight into strategic planning, policy development and budgeting.
+The Board works within the Ministry of the Solicitor General guidelines; and in conjunction with the PHPS and the Northumberland Detachment of the Ontario Provincial Police (OPP) to provide civilian oversight and insight into strategic planning, policy development and budgeting.

 The Board is comprised of two members of municipal council, two provincial appointees, and one member of the public.

-As required under O.Reg 3/99 Adequacy and Effectiveness of Police Services, the Board maintains 117 policies in the following areas: Administration and Infrastructure; Crime Prevention; Emergency Response Services; Law Enforcement; Management; Procedural; Public Order; and Victim Assistance.
-Copies of the policies can be obtained by contacting the board administrator.
+As required under O.Reg 3/99 Adequacy and Effectiveness of Police Services, the Board maintains 118 policies in the following areas: Administration and Infrastructure; Crime Prevention; Emergency Response Services; Law Enforcement; Management; Procedural; Public Order; and Victim Assistance.
+Copies of the policies can be obtained by contacting the Board Administrator.

 The Board also adminsters notification to members of the public in the event of false alarms.
-False alarms occur when a business or residence has an active alarm system that has sounded without substantiated cause.
-Any residence or business that has had two or more false alarms, where officers where dispatched and found no evidence of cause, may be subject to a fee.
+As outlined in PHPSB MGMT-021, false alarms occur when a business or residence has an active alarm system that has sounded without substantiated cause.
+Any residence or business that has had two or more false alarms, where officers were dispatched and found no evidence of cause, may be subject to a fee.

 Copies of the Board's media releases can be viewed on the Municipality of Port Hope's "Public Notices" webpage, please visit www.porthope.ca